PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 order, architecture accounting, and the efficiency invariant before switching to the delegate; validate sequentially, commit and push, and do not create a pull request.

+## Explicit duplicate-fanout and quantized-PReLU orchestration: completed state

+The characterized pair now delegates to `passes/duplicate_quantized_prelu_orchestration.py`.
+A frozen `DuplicateQuantizedPReLUContext` contains only ModelIR, layout state, and diagnostics. `DUPLICATE_QUANTIZED_PRELU_PASS_IDS` is the canonical two-owner sequence, and the phase module imports both cleanup owners directly without importing the central lowerer.

+`include_transpose` remains a required per-invocation argument rather than context state.
+Both Boolean values retain the same duplicate-fanout then quantized-PReLU sequence; only the first owner's behavior changes.
+Every builder creates one fresh `ModelIRPassStateScope` and attaches that same scope, ModelIR, layout, and diagnostics to both immutable invocations.
+The shared executor validates the two stable IDs before execution.

+The historical helper keeps its keyword-only required option as a delegate.
+It remains the exact callback stored in the layout/attention/quantized suffix, with unchanged option forwarding and stable neighbors.
+Architecture accounting moves one syntactic occurrence of each owner to the new stable IDs without changing total owner multiplicity.
+Both cleanup imports remain in the central lowerer because independent direct call sites still use them; those unrelated sites were deliberately left unchanged.
+The efficiency fixture now executes the explicit phase and still observes one graph-index build.

+Sequential validation completed as follows:

+- focused duplicate/quantized-PReLU orchestration: `10 passed in 0.60s`;
+- focused orchestration plus ordered architecture:
+  `258 passed in 19.35s`;
+- pass-efficiency: `30 passed in 0.54s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.38s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, option semantics, runtime order, callback identity, invocation multiplicity, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory the remaining shared-scope helpers and select the next small ordered boundary.
+Characterize required options, all active forms, caller multiplicity, callback ownership, and outer boundaries before changing production.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.